0xdeb7ef/vnzee/README.md

 # vnzee

-A minimal VNC client for reMarkable devices
+A minimal VNC client for reMarkable devices.
+Uses `libvnc` and `zqtdb` under the hood.